shinsoj/techart/albedo_chart/albedo_chart.md

 * White paper sheet `0.6` – `0.7`

-## Metallic values
+## Metal values

-Metals albedo values are between `0.5` and `0.98` (__180-250 sRGB range__).
+Metals albedo values are between `0.45` - `0.98` (__180-250 sRGB range__).
 Lower values are for matte, higher are for polished metal.

-These sRGB values are for the reference, may vary a little bit.
+These sRGB values are for the reference, don't take them for granted.

 * Iron  = `c4c7c7` (198, 198, 200)
 * Brass = `d6b97b` (214, 185, 123)